GrayHatter/gr.ht/content/posts/consent-is-required.md

 realm of reasonability, and does seem to be fair in requesting consent; even though I refused.
 The problem with the missing consent are the bots.

-[^LLM power]: Remind me again, what's one of the major complains about GenAI?
+[^LLM power]: Remind me again, what's one of the major complaints about GenAI?
     It's a totally green technology, right?

 It's important to note, while everyone loves to complain much more often about